anth0nyhle/anth0nyhle/README.md

 ## Hello, I’m Tony 👋

-I am a graduate research assistant at the University of Utah, pursuing a PhD in biomedical engineering (expected 2025).
-I mainly write code in MATLAB and Python to process and analyze scientific data.

-My PhD research aims to develop a robotic simulator to study the kinematic mechanisms and interactions of the tibiotalar, subtalar, and midtarsal joints and how different arthrodeses affect their functionality.
-This work combines biomechanics, robotics, controls, and machine learning to provide a unique interdisciplinary approach to understanding foot and ankle function.
+I have a PhD in Biomedical Engineering with expertise in leveraging biomechanics, robotics, and data science to drive innovation in medical devices and health technologies.
+I also have a Graduate Certificate in Deep Learning in AI & Robotics, with advanced coursework in machine learning, deep learning, data visualization, and medical robotics.

-My career goal is to leverage robotics and data science to solve real-world problems and make a positive impact, particularly in disadvantaged and underrepresented communities.
+My career goal is to leverage robotics and data science to address real-world problems and create positive impact, particularly for disadvantaged and underrepresented communities.

-I am interested in roles as a data scientist, robotics engineer, or clinical development/research engineer within medical robotics, medical devices, or health technology.
+I am seeking opportunities as a research engineer, product development engineer, clinical development engineer, or systems engineer in medical robotics, medical devices, or health technology.

 Follow me on [LinkedIn](https://www.linkedin.com/in/anth0nyhle/)!